Stay Tuned: Muskoka Music Festival’s Back for 2023

 Mulholland goes on to share a little of her own experiences of Gravenhurst, and why it holds such a special place in her heart.

 “This town has been my favourite spot for my entire life.
 I was brought there in utero!
-My great great grandfather believed in the power of the arts when he had the Opera House built on the main street.
+My great great-great-grandfather believed in the power of the arts when he had the Opera House built on the main street.
 It was called ‘Mickle’s Folly’ at the time, but it is still going strong after 115 years.
-I’m so excited to be reinforcing his testament to the necessity of music, art and culture in our society with the 2022 Muskoka Music Festival.”
+I’m so excited to be reinforcing his testament to the necessity of music, art, and culture in our society with the 2023 Muskoka Music Festival.”

 To say community and culture are very important to Mulholland is an understatement; cultural engagement in the arts is her life.
 Which is just one of the reasons why Mulholland and her team at the Muskoka Music Festival have recently taken over the popular Dockside Festival of the Arts.